CGPI98.7wk -1.4%

 2. Symmetry.
 A +50% and –50% price change offset exactly under Jevons; Laspeyres is biased upward.

-This is the form recommended by the ILO/IMF Consumer Price Index Manual (2020) for elementary aggregates and is the form used by Eurostat for HICP sub-indices.
+The Jevons form is recommended by the ILO/IMF Consumer Price Index Manual (2020) for elementary aggregates.
+The chained form used for the headline is the form used by Eurostat for HICP sub-indices.

 3.4 Consumer-friendly secondary: basket cost